ReinerWilhelmsAmeotoko/Kettenbruch/README.md

 made in 2005.
 His work and especially of Bill Gosper, the original inventor, are hereby happily acknowledged.
 Sept 25, 2020   Reiner Wilhelms-Tricarico.
+p.s.
+This project also contains a class for rational numbers rationalQ, using integer arithmetic for all usual operations.
+Furthermore there is a not yet fully developed class for Quaternions, which also operate in integer arithmetic, that is, objects of the class rationalQ<long> This is still under development.